-Information on the OSPAP can be found on the Prospective Students page.
+Information on the OSPAP can be found on the international applicants page.

 The pre-registration year

-For a good source of information on pre-registration placements in NHS hospitals in England and Wales, and how to apply for these, visit the NHS’s Pharmalife website.
+For a good source of information on pre-registration placements in NHS hospitals in England and Wales, visit the Health Education England website.
 For information on applying in Scotland, visit the NHS Education Scotland website.
-In Northern Ireland adverts are sent to schools of pharmacy, along with being placed n the local press.
+In Northern Ireland adverts are sent to schools of pharmacy.

-Community pharmacist placements can vary in availability so again there is no guarantee of a pre-registration place.
-They are organised through the pharmacy companies before the end of the MPharm’s final year.
+Community pharmacist placements can vary in availability and are highly competitive.
+They are often organised through the pharmacy companies before the end of your final year of study.

-There are a very limited number of opportunities for split placements, which for example is to have six months in a hospital and then another six in a community pharmacy or in industry.
-This is the only way of getting a placement in industry because at least six months of the pre-registration year must be in a patient-facing role (in a hospital or community pharmacy) in order to be permitted registration with the GPhC.
-If a split placement interests you then enquire at your pharmacy school to see if it is available.
+There are also a very limited number of opportunities for split placements, for example a placement involving six months in a hospital and another six in a community pharmacy or in industry.
+This is the only way of getting a placement in industry as at least six months of the pre-registration year must be in a patient-facing role (in a hospital or community pharmacy) in order to gain registration.
+You should inform your pharmacy school if you are interested in a split placement.